 Beginning in 1814, Frances and her teenaged daughter Adelia collected perhaps the oldest extant specimens of the Vermont flora.
 The 200 sheets of wild and cultivated plants from around their home in Colchester are labeled with Latin and common names, as well as the coded meanings of flowers popular at that time (lily of the valley, for example, means that the heart withers in secret).
 The first flora of North America was published in London that same year, and the expensive book would not likely have reached the colonial frontier so quickly; how the Pennimans so accurately identified the wild plants they collected remains uncertain.
 The painting at left shows Frances at age 11 in 1771 (Fort Ticonderoga Museum, New York).
 She was married to Colonel Ethan Allen from 1784 until his death in 1789.

 Sellow was one of the first European naturalists to explore Brazil.
 Our set of Sellow specimens, dating from around 1815, came from the herbarium at Berlin-Dahlem, with which Pringle maintained a rich exchange program.
-We have approximately 3,000 sheets collected by significant German botanists, most from the New World tropics.
-The destruction of the flowering-plant collection at Berlin-Dahlem during World War II makes these specimens especially precious.
+Our collection holds approximately 3,000 sheets collected by significant German botanists, mostly from the New World tropics.
+The destruction of the flowering plant collection at Berlin-Dahlem during World War II makes these specimens especially precious.
 The drawing at left is the only known image of Sellow, drawn by Prince Maximilian zu Wied-Neuwied, an explorer-naturalist who led an expedition to Brazil with Sellow (Brazil Library of Robert Bosch, Stuttgart).

 Frost was a mycologist active around Brattleboro, Vermont, in the 1840s.
 He was an early and noteworthy scholar of eastern North American fungi, especially the boletes.
 His collection, held entirely by the Pringle, remains separate from the rest of our herbarium because of the unique way in which Frost stored his 2,000 specimens: in the small dry-goods boxes left over from his job as a shoemaker (pictured at left).